 The antecedent system for AEHF is Milstar which consists of a five satellite constellation and associated ground segment.
 The cost estimate is based on validated requirements in the Air Force Space Command Logistics Support Requirements Brochures built for the FY 2004 President's Budget.
 The Milstar O&S costs cover all operational activities for both the space and ground segment for FY 2009 - FY 2018.
-The antecedent Milstar program office estimate is from April 2003 finalized in Air Force Space Command's budget request to Headquarters Air Force.
+The antecedent Milstar program office estimate is from April 2003.